Double Double Descent: On Generalization Errors in Transfer Learning between Linear Regression Tasks: Introduction

-In general, the impressive success of overparameterized architectures for supervised learning have raised fundamental questions on the classical role of the bias-variance tradeoff that guided the traditional designs towards seemingly-optimal underparameterized models \citep{breiman1983many}.
-Recent empirical studies \citep{spigler2018jamming,geiger2019scaling,belkin2019reconciling} have demonstrated the phenomenon that overparameterized supervised learning corresponds to a generalization error curve with a \textit{double descent} trend (with respect to the number of parameters in the learned model).
+In general, the impressive success of overparameterized architectures for supervised learning have raised fundamental questions on the classical role of the bias-variance tradeoff that guided the traditional designs towards seemingly-optimal underparameterized models \cite{breiman1983many}.
+Empirical studies from recent years \cite{spigler2018jamming,geiger2019scaling,belkin2019reconciling} have demonstrated the phenomenon that overparameterized supervised learning corresponds to a generalization error curve with a \textit{double descent} trend (with respect to the number of parameters in the learned model).
 This double descent shape means that the generalization error peaks when the learned model starts to interpolate the training data (i.e., to achieve zero training error), but then the error continuously decreases as the overparmeterization increases, often arriving to a global minimum that outperforms the best underparameterized solution.
-This phenomenon has been studied theoretically from the linear regression perspective in an extensive series of papers, e.g., by \citet{belkin2019two,hastie2019surprises,xu2019number,mei2019generalization,bartlett2020benign,muthukumar2020harmless}.
-The next stage is to provide corresponding fundamental understanding to learning problems beyond a single fully-supervised regression problem (see, e.g., the study by \citet{dar2020subspace} on overparameterized linear subspace fitting in unsupervised and semi-supervised settings).
+This phenomenon has been studied theoretically from the linear regression perspective in an extensive series of papers, e.g., in \cite{belkin2020two,hastie2019surprises,xu2019number,mei2019generalization,bartlett2020benign,muthukumar2020harmless}.
+The next stage is to provide corresponding fundamental understanding to learning problems beyond a single fully-supervised regression problem (see, for example, the study in \cite{dar2020subspace} on overparameterized linear subspace fitting in unsupervised and semi-supervised settings).

 In this paper we study the fundamentals of the natural meeting point between {\em overparameterized models} and the \textit{transfer learning} concept.
 Our analytical framework is based on the least squares solutions to two related linear regression problems: the first is a source task whose solution has been found independently, and the second is a target task that is addressed using the solution already available for the source task.
 Specifically, the target task is carried out while keeping a subset of its parameters fixed to values transferred from the source task solution.
 Accordingly, the target task includes three types of parameters: free to-be-optimized parameters, transferred parameters set fixed to values from the source task, and parameters fixed to zeros (which in our case correspond to the elimination of input features).
 The mixture of the parameter types defines the parameterization level (i.e., the relation between the number of free parameters and the number of examples given) and the transfer-learning level (i.e., the portion of transferred parameters among the solution layout).